onebytegone/restroom-monitor-web/README.md

 # Restroom Monitor Web

-This is a web client fir the restroom monitor project.
+This is a web client for the restroom monitor project.

 ## Setup

 The build process is controlled by a grunt task.
-To build all the need files, from the main project directory run:
+To build all the needed files, from the main project directory, run:
 ```
 grunt
 ```